Integrating with Pkl Language Server

 pkl-lsp URI scheme

-The LSP uses the pkl-lsp scheme to represent sources from the standard library, as well as other types of non-file Pkl sources.
+The server uses the pkl-lsp scheme to represent sources from the standard library, as well as other types of non-file Pkl sources.

 For example, the pkl:base standard library module is surfaced to editors as URI pkl-lsp://stdlib/base.pkl.